birdoptera/S4B_Final_Project/ProjectOutline.md

 8. Are there other ways we could improve this all?
 Pipelines and bash etc? -Everyone

-9. Write proposal
+9. Write proposal -Gwendolyn

-10. Begin writing paper
+10. Begin writing paper -Everyone

 Some sources: